ooflet/Mi-Create/src/data/README.txt

   value is optional and you can leave it empty.
 - "min" & "max" both identify min and max range for int properties.
 - "options" contins an array of a combobox items.
+- "enabledOn" contains a property which controls if the current property will be enabled or disabled based on the value provided in the second argument.
-- "visibleOn" contains a list of device IDs to show the property on
+- "visibleOn" contains a list of device IDs to show the property on.

 Both Property Category and Property Name get automatically translated to properties.mo